siyuqtt/cis526/extension/explanation.md

 ##Extention 1
-* Adding more feature LM, TM and alignment score to choose translation when one matching a grammar
+* Adding more feature LM, TM score to choose translation when one matching a grammar
+* Also, we use Joshua to tune the weight of these to score, the weighted sum of these two helps to choose a locally best translation
 * The bleu score of this extention is:

 ##Extention 2